ExitValue.ai

 Public market exit (IPO or SPAC) requires $100M+ ARR, sustained 30%+ growth, and proven path to profitability.
 Window opens and closes; current 2026 environment supports premium SaaS IPOs but with high scrutiny on unit economics.

-Want to know what your enterprise software business is worth?
+Estimate your enterprise software business value

 Frequently Asked Questions